isaacward1/AD-HomeLab/README.md

 <h1>Active Directory Home Lab</h1>
-A quick guide on how to setup a basic Active Directory client-server environment with VMware Workstation.
-In this repository, I've included some PowerShell scripts to speed up the Domain Services deployment and role configuration processes.
+A quick tutorial on how to setup a basic Active Directory environment with VMware Workstation.
+This guide provides brief instructions for setting up the server components necessary for a client-server connection.
+This repository contains PowerShell scripts to speed up the Domain Services deployment and role configuration processes.
 <br><br>